ahampriyanshu/algo-ds-101/CONTRIBUTING.md

 :bulb:  Ask for the issue that you plan to complete.\
 :bulb:  Commit message should be of the stated syntax.\
 :bulb:  Add comments to codes.\
-:bulb:  In algorithms always commit programs that take dynamic input and more preferbly through stdin over reading a file.\
+:bulb:  In algorithms always commit programs that take dynamic input and more preferably through stdin over reading a file.\
 :bulb:  When naming the functions or variables use meaningfull name instead of a1,a2,a3.\
 :bulb:  Every PR would be reviewed before it gets merged.